 When we place raster images in InDesign, it’s fine to resize them at will while we’re designing our document.
 When our design is completed, you should resize your images to 100% before sending files for reproduction.
 The 100% means that the print size in Photoshop matches the print size in InDesign.

 Let’s see what that process looks like.
-Create a new default InDesign document.
-Just one page.
-Place the 04-100-percent.psd image on the full width of the margins.
+Create a new page in our InDesign document with Shift-⌘-P. Place the 04-100-percent.psd image on the full width of the margins.
 This means you need to drag while placing.

 Click on the content grabber, then check the Control Bar’s size value to see what’s going on.
 You can see that it’s scaled to about 9.5% in InDesign.
 We need to make this number 100%, with the image resolution at 300dpi.

 Open the placed image in Photoshop, then go Image > Image Size….
 If we uncheck Resample, then set the resolution to 300, the dimensions go down.
 Let’s save, leave the image open, then switch to InDesign.